addyosmani/backbone-fundamentals/README.md

 **Fetching models from the server**

-`Collections.fetch()` provides you with a simple way to fetch a default set of models from the server in the form of a JSON array.
-When this data returns, the current collection will refresh.
+`Collections.fetch()` retrieves a default set of models from the server in the form of a JSON array.
+When this data returns, the current collection's contents will be replaced with the contents of the array.

 ```javascript
 var PhotoCollection = new Backbone.Collection;
 PhotoCollection.url = '/photos';
 PhotoCollection.fetch();
 ```

-Under the covers, `Backbone.sync` is the function called every time Backbone tries to read (or save) models to the server.
+Under the covers, `Backbone.sync` is the function called every time Backbone tries to read or save models to the server.
 It uses jQuery or Zepto's ajax implementations to make these RESTful requests, however this can be overridden as per your needs.

-In the above fetch example if we wish to log an event when `.sync()` gets called, we can simply achieve this as follows:
+In the above example if we wanted to log an event when `.sync()` was called, we could do this:

 ```javascript
 Backbone.sync = function(method, model) {